Cascading/Impatient/README.md

 ### Part 7
 * Implements switch to run the example in local mode (without Apache Hadoop)
 * Uses an R script to analyze/visualize the results

+### Part 8
+* Scalding equivalents of previous examples in Cascading